-- (a) The sale shall be located on an improved lot or parcel which is zoned CB-1, CB-2 or CB-3, which has access via an existing paved driveway from a primary road or State of Michigan thoroughfare. - (b) All areas subject to vehicular use shall be paved. - (c) There shall be no more than two temporary signs to advertise the sale. - (d) The portion of the property used for non-accessory, temporary sales shall be located no closer than 250 feet from a parcel that is zoned for residential purposes. - (e) The portion of the property used for non-accessory, temporary sales, and the temporary signs shall meet a minimum setback of 85 feet from the right-of-way line and be setback a minimum of 20 feet from any adjacent property line. - (f) The temporary use shall not reduce the parking on the parcel by more than ten percent, and shall not reduce the parking below the required number of spaces for the principal and the non-accessory, temporary use. - (g) The temporary structure must be a canvas, fabric or membrane tent structure.
+- (c) There shall be no more than two temporary signs to advertise the sale. - (d) The portion of the property used for non-accessory, temporary sales shall be located no closer than 250 feet from a parcel that is zoned for residential purposes. - (e) The portion of the property used for non-accessory, temporary sales, and the temporary signs shall meet a minimum setback of 85 feet from the right-of-way line and be setback a minimum of 20 feet from any adjacent property line. - (f) The temporary use shall not reduce the parking on the parcel by more than ten percent, and shall not reduce the parking below the required number of spaces for the principal and the non-accessory, temporary use. - (g) The temporary structure must be a canvas, fabric or membrane tent structure.
 Rail boxes, semi-trailers, and other box type structures are prohibited.
 The color of the tent structure must be a neutral tan, white or gray.

 3. Temporary uses for Christmas tree sales must be located in a commercial zoning district.

-4. Temporary uses for a circus, carnival, concert, air or watercraft show, or similar event shall meet the following requirements:

-- (a) The use must minimize the impact of site activity on surrounding properties, with consideration given to security, parking, traffic, hours of operation, lighting, noise or sound, or other detrimental effects. - (b) Security measures must be detailed and must demonstrate that they will adequately provide security for the event. - (c) The city council may deny the use based upon the impact that it will have on surrounding properties or security considerations, or may require reasonable conditions to reduce to a minimum any detrimental effect.
+4. Temporary uses for a circus, carnival, concert, air or watercraft show, or similar event shall meet the following requirements: - (a) The use must minimize the impact of site activity on surrounding properties, with consideration given to security, parking, traffic, hours of operation, lighting, noise or sound, or other detrimental effects. - (b) Security measures must be detailed and must demonstrate that they will adequately provide security for the event. - (c) The city council may deny the use based upon the impact that it will have on surrounding properties or security considerations, or may require reasonable conditions to reduce to a minimum any detrimental effect.
 Such conditions shall become a part of the permit.

-5. Temporary sales conducted by churches or non-profits on property owned by the church or non-profit shall meet the following requirements:

-- (a) The sale shall be located on an improved lot or parcel which is owned by the church or non-profit. - (b) All areas subject to vehicular use shall be paved.

-- (c) Reasonable measures shall be implemented to minimize the impact of site activity on surrounding properties. - 6.
-The building director may approve permits for a temporary residence during construction (including manufactured homes) on sites for which a building permit has been issued for construction, major repair, or remodeling of a dwelling unit, and such temporary structure must meet the following requirements: - (a) Permits shall be issued for a period of six months, and one additional six-month period shall be permitted if the work is proceeding in an expeditious matter.
+5. Temporary sales conducted by churches or non-profits on property owned by the church or non-profit shall meet the following requirements: - (a) The sale shall be located on an improved lot or parcel which is owned by the church or non-profit. - (b) All areas subject to vehicular use shall be paved. - (c) Reasonable measures shall be implemented to minimize the impact of site activity on surrounding properties.
+6. The building director may approve permits for a temporary residence during construction (including manufactured homes) on sites for which a building permit has been issued for construction, major repair, or remodeling of a dwelling unit, and such temporary structure must meet the following requirements:

+- (a) Permits shall be issued for a period of six months, and one addition six-month period shall be permitted if the work is proceeding in an expeditious matter.
 However, the temporary residential structure shall be moved onto the site no more than 14 days prior to commencement of construction and shall be removed from the site within 14 days following the issuance of a certificate of occupancy for the construction project. - (b) The temporary residential structure shall meet district setback requirements. - (c) All electrical connections to the temporary residential structure shall be inspected and approved by the building department.

-ARTICLE X. NONCONFORMITIES
+ARTICLE X NONCONFORMITIES

-Sec.
+SEC.
 10.1.
-Statement of intent.
+STATEMENT OF INTENT.